 We are thrilled to be participating in the Missouri Department of Correction’s Puppies for Parole Program, in which selected offenders in Missouri Correctional Facilities have the opportunity to become trainers to shelter dogs.
-Puppies for Parole is a 12-week program that allows Great Plains SPCA adoptable dogs to receive one-on-one training and socialization from select offenders while living at a Missouri Department of Corrections Facility.
+Puppies for Parole is a training program that allows Great Plains SPCA adoptable dogs to receive one-on-one training and socialization from select offenders while living at a Missouri Department of Corrections Facility.

 In Puppies for Parole, dogs learn basic obedience skills, receive plenty of exercise and live with their trainers full time.
 The program increases adoptability of the dogs that participate and promotes adoption to a broader community.
 Since the program started in 2010, more than 6,000 dogs have graduated from training and have been adopted.